PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

 string ClientSecret = authSetting.ClientSecret\_\_c;

 Now there is just one more task remaining in the set up process.
-This is you must upload the source file for the Power BI JavaScript API (powerbi.js) into your Salesforce organization as a static resource.
+In the final step for setting up the environment, you will upload the source file for the Power BI JavaScript API into your Salesforce organization as a static resource.

 ### Upload powerbi.js as a Static Resource